 About PAW 2026

-PAW 2026 is a high-level event showcasing the responsible development of energy and, mining projects, solutions and technologies to support thriving healthy communities for a sustainable future, which is in line with the UN 17 Sustainable Development Goals (SDGs).
+PAW 2026 is a high-level event showcasing the responsible development of energy and mining projects, solutions and technologies to support thriving healthy communities for a sustainable future, which is in line with the United Nations 17 Sustainable Development Goals (SDGs).

-The PAW 2026 Congress on “Critical Connections: The path to responsible minerals, sustainable energy and healthy and thriving communities” will bring together thought leaders of government, academia, industry, civil society, Indigenous groups, investors, innovators and community organizations to discuss the latest developments of critical minerals, examine emerging technologies to build secure value-added supply chains with Indigenous rights, environmental justice and community prosperity, and explore policies and partnership models to advance and streamline clean technologies, energy transition, emissions and reductions in Canada and the world.
+The PAW 2026 Congress on “Critical connections: The path to responsible minerals, sustainable energy and thriving communities” will bring together thought leaders of government, academia, industry, civil society, Indigenous groups, investors, innovators and community organizations.
+Participants will discuss the latest developments of critical minerals, examine emerging technologies to build secure value-added supply chains with Indigenous rights, environmental justice and community prosperity.
+The Congress will also explore policies and partnership models to advance and streamline clean technologies, energy transition, emissions and reductions in Canada and the world.
 The Congress will also reflect on Canada’s place in the world in sustainable and responsible discovery for development in the critical minerals and energy sector.

 Focus areas for PAW 2026 include: